 The secrets to this recipe are to burn the pork a bit to create a savory flavor and to use smoked paprika to impart a smoky flavor.
 Everything else about the recipe can be varied.
+This recipe is naturally gluten-free, lactose-free, and low carbohydrate.

 Required Time: 10 minutes